 It should be noted that “old man” radiata pine is slightly more durable than plantation radiata pine.
-This is because it has grown for longer and will have a proportion of heartwood in the centre of the tree.
+This is because it has grown for longer, and will have a proportion of heartwood in the centre of the tree.
 The heartwood of a tree is the structural core and the sapwood is around the perimeter.
 The sapwood contains all the nutrients to feed the tree that insects etc also like to eat.
-The sapwood of all tree species is non-durable and needs to be treated for construction use.
-The older the tree, the greater the amount of heartwood and plantation radiata pine has virtually no heartwood, as it is typically harvested too early.
+The sapwood of all tree species is non-durable and really needs to be treated for construction use.
+The older the tree, the greater the amount of heartwood, and plantation radiata pine has virtually no heartwood, as it is typically harvested too early.

 There are also new acetylation treatments for radiata pine that are durable, stable and supposedly non-toxic.
 This process essentially pickles the timber in a strong vinegar.
-The brand name for this wood is Accoya and the treatment is performed on NZ grown radiata pine treated in the Netherlands.
-It is a class 1 durable timber that is warranted for 50 years externally above the ground.
+The brand name for this wood is Accoya, and the treatment is performed on NZ grown radiata pine, treated in the Netherlands.
+It is a class 1 durable timber that is warranted for 50 years externally, above the ground.

 Although you pay a premium for this timber compared to radiata pine or Douglas fir, I highly recommend it for owner builders.
-Owner builders often progress slowly and it is not good practice to have H1.2 radiata pine or Douglas fir framing exposed to the weather for extended periods of time.
+Owner builders often progress slowly, and it is not good practice to have H1.2 radiata pine or Douglas fir framing exposed to the weather for extended periods of time.
 The treatment is water soluble and it will leach out in the rain.
 You may also want to consider heart cypress framing for low density, natural wall infill techniques such as light earth or hempcrete.
-With these techniques the wall takes some time to dry out and during this time the timber framing will be exposed to moisture for a period.
+With these techniques the wall takes some time to dry out, and during this time the timber framing will be exposed to moisture for a period.

-To reduce the cost of cypress, gum or other better quality timbers, you may be able to find someone with a portable sawmill to fell and cut some local trees for you.
+To reduce the cost of cypress, gum, or other better quality timbers, you may be able to find someone with a portable sawmill to fell and cut some local trees for you.
 Ideally you would be able to store the timber for quite some time to allow it to properly season / dry.
 The rule of thumb for a hardwood is to allow 1 year for it to air dry per 25 mm of thickness.
 Softwoods can take considerably less time.
 Stack the freshly cut boards on fillets with gaps between each board to allow for air circulation.
-Seal each board at the two ends with wax and cover the stack to protect it from the rain and sun.
+Seal each board at the two ends with wax, and cover the stack to protect it from the rain and sun.
 You also want to weigh the stack down.

-You will have much more success with quarter sawn timber than flat sawn timber for both green framing and seasoned framing.
+You will have much more success with quarter sawn timber, than flat sawn timber for both green framing and seasoned framing.
 Not only is quarter sawn timber more attractive and stronger, it is also much more stable.
 If you think about a tree and the growth rings, the tree will expand and contract in circumference with moisture and temperature differences.
 Cutting 90 degrees through the growth rings (quarter sawn) is more stable than cutting parallel to the growth rings (flat sawn).
-It is harder to find quarter sawn timber, as the milling process is sometimes more complicated, but someone with a portable sawmill may be open to doing this for you.
+Unfortunately, it is harder to find quarter sawn timber, as the milling process is sometimes more complicated, but someone with a portable sawmill may be open to doing this for you.